Busselton Jetty Underwater Observatory Honest Review 2025

 Thoughts on the Busselton Jetty Underwater Observatory

 So is the Busselton Jetty Underwater Observatory worth the price?
 I believe it is.
-Initially, we did put off going; we thought it was quite a lot to pay for a family.
+Initially, I did put off going; I thought it was quite a lot to pay for a family.
 However, you get a great experience for the price, and it is nice to support a piece of history.

 I like that it’s a not-for-profit organisation, so the money goes into the upkeep of the jetty.
 It is also eco-friendly with the solar run train, and no marine animals are kept in captivity.